 An annual deep dive into the wellbeing of Australia's cities and regions looking beyond GDP.

 For over ten years, SGS has reported on the state of the economy and the economic performance of Australia's cities and regions.
-The SGS Cities and Regions Wellbeing Index (CRWI) is a continuation of this work and a first-of-its-kind report that considers the spatial impacts of public policy decisions and how they will improve people's lives.
-Set to be released annually, the Index analyses the disparity in socio-economic wellbeing between capital city residents and their regional peers.
+The SGS Cities and Regions Wellbeing Index (CRWI) is a continuation of this work and a first-of-its-kind report that considers how place impacts community wellbeing.

-This research project is self-funded by SGS and managed by Julian Szafraniec and Michelle Tjondro.
+This research project is self-funded by SGS Economics and Planning and managed by Michelle Tjondro and Yuan Deng.

 Explore the dashboard